DataDog/documentation/content/en/account_management/guide/usage-attribution-migration.md

 In the v2 API, you can select the tag breakdown by supplying a tag configuration in the `tag_breakdown_keys` parameter.
 You can specify one tag at a time, or multiple tags as a comma separated list.
 Supplying multiple tags returns usage filtered by the combination of those tags.

-In order to migrate to the v2 API, specify the tags to use in the `tag_breakdown_keys` parameter.
-To get the same breakdowns as the v1 API, make separate requests for each tag on its own.
+To migrate to the v2 API, specify the tags to use in the `tag_breakdown_keys` parameter.
+To get the same breakdowns as the v1 API, make separate requests for each tag.

 #### Aggregates